Timothy Y HahnUNIVERSAL FUND MEMBER

 Timothy's Story

 Timothy joined Watsi on December 3rd, 2014.
-Eight years ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Timothy's most recent donation traveled 8,500 miles to support Evans, a recent graduate from Kenya, to fund fracture repair surgery.
+Nine years ago, Timothy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Timothy's most recent donation traveled 8,600 miles to support Mu, a 62-year-old woman from Thailand, to fund hip replacement surgery.

 Impact